pborenstein/pborenstein.com/src/posts/how-rebase-works.md

 ## Step 2: Identify the affected commits

-Then the `git rebase` man page goes on:
+The man page goes on:

 > All changes made by commits in the current branch
 > but that are not in `<upstream>` are saved to a